orsinium/notes/knm.md

 * **Bezwaar**: Objection; ‘in bezwaar gaan’ means ‘to object’.
 Usually this would be against a decision from a government institution(such as the ‘belastingdienst’) that has affected you
 * **Kwijtschelding**: Exemption of payment
 * **In termijnen te betalen**: Payment in terms; when a person cannot pay all taxes at once, he/she can request to pay the amount in terms
-* **Toeslagen: Allowances; when you have a low income you might be able to ask back certain costs that you have made from the ‘belastingdienst’.
-Such as**: cost for healthcare, rent or childcare
+* **Toeslagen**: Allowances; when you have a low income you might be able to ask back certain costs that you have made from the ‘belastingdienst’.
+Such as: cost for healthcare, rent or childcare
 * **Huurtoeslag**: Rental allowance
 * **Zorgtoeslag**: Health care allowance
 * **Kinderopvangtoeslag**: Childcare allowance